imAIgene-Dream3D/BEHAV3D/README.md

 ### Required files

 [REQUIRED]
-- A [metadata .csv](./configs/metadata.csv) that contains all samples that should be analyzed
+- A [metadata .csv](./configs/metadata.csv) that contains all samples that should be analyzed.
+To manage the metadata.csv in windows we recommend using https://www.moderncsv.com/ as it doesn't modify the format upon saving.
 - Per sample, a raw microscopy image (.czi, .tiff, .zarr)

 [Optional]